Requirements for Advance Payments of the Tax Credit for Childcare Expenses

 - You must have a document from the childcare services provider confirming the childcare fees and the number of days for which childcare services will be provided in the year.

-- you hold an office or employment;
+- carrying out the duties of an office or employment;

-- you actively operate a business;
+- actively operating a business;

-- you do research under a grant;
+- doing research under a grant;

-- you are actively seeking employment;
+- actively seeking employment;

-- you attend an educational institution as a student enrolled in an educational program of at least three consecutive weeks, either on a full-time basis (courses and assignments must take up a minimum of 10 hours per week) or on a part-time basis (courses alone must take up a minimum of 12 hours per month);
+- attending an educational institution as a student enrolled in an educational program of at least three consecutive weeks, either on a full-time basis (courses and assignments must take up a minimum of 10 hours per week) or on a part-time basis (courses alone must take up a minimum of 12 hours per month);

-If you and your spouse both believe you are entitled to claim the tax credit for childcare expenses for the year, only one of you may apply for advance payments for both of you.
+If you and your spouse both believe you are entitled to claim the tax credit for childcare expenses for the year, only one of you can apply for advance payments for both of you.